teamhanko/hanko/backend/README.md

 Resolved custom claim values are stored per user, one row per tenant.
 Whichever connection a user most recently authenticated with wins for any claim it maps (last-one-wins); if that connection no longer asserts a value for a claim it maps, the claim is cleared, but only if the same connection was the one that last set it - a connection can never clear a claim it doesn't own.
+This resolution is connection-type agnostic: a claim mapped by both a SAML connection and a custom OIDC/OAuth provider is governed by the exact same last-one-wins/source-scoped-clear rule across both - whichever connection, of either type, the user most recently authenticated through owns the claim, with no separate precedence between connection types.
 Resolved values are readable via the read-only [`GET /users/:id/custom_claims`](#start-the-admin-api) Admin API endpoint (which claim, not which connection, set it) and, once explicitly opted in, via `session.jwt_template.claims` - see [Accessing custom claims](#accessing-custom-claims).